tenstorrent/riescue/.github/CONTRIBUTING.md

 - Handle errors gracefully with appropriate exceptions

 ## Lint, Format, and Coding Style
-This repo uses `flake8` and `black` to enforce a uniform code style.
+This repo uses `flake8`, `pyright`, and `black` to enforce a uniform code style.
 This makes the code easier to read and makes pull requests easier to manage.

 Contributions must pass a CI flow of lint and unit tests to be merged.
 Information about installing/running lint locally and the automated lint flow can be found in the [Lint Docs](../docs/lint.md).